 If I leave Canada before the year is over, can I get any money back?

 Once you are back home, you can apply for a partial refund (with proof of your early return, provided you have no claims on file).
 Most insurers will charge a small fee for this, usually $25.
-However, if you later decide to return to Canada before the year is up, you will need to provide proof of your one-year coverage upon re-entry.

 If I am planning to stay in Canada for two years, can I buy the insurance for two years?